Emblem of Manipur

 The Emblem of Manipur is the state emblem of Manipur, India.
 It was officially adopted by the state government on 18 December 1980.

 Design

-The emblem features a Kanglasha, a mythological creature that is half-lion and half-dragon.
+The emblem features a Kanglāshā, a mythological creature that is half-lion and half-dragon.

+The Government of Manipur can be represented by a banner displaying the emblem of the state on a white field.

 Historic emblems

-Government banner
+State government banner

 The Government of Manipur can be represented by a banner displaying the emblem of the state on a white field.